Emotional Intelligence Short Course

 Here’s the formula—Apply what you learn and experience, daily investment; repeat it often and reinforce what you’ve learned and experienced every day through books, conversations with coaches and peers.

-If you let me know when you provide a review, I’ll send you a thank you gift like a free PDF of my book, a CD or chapters from new, forthcoming book.
+If you let me know when you provide a review, I’ll send you a thank you gift like a free PDF of my book, or a CD.

 At bottom, emotional intelligence is the ability to act with intelligence in spite of what you are feeling.